AzizBgBoss/TerrariaDS/README.md

 | NO$GBA Windows (Emulator)        | Good                      | No save/load ability  | NO$GBA doesn't support DLDI                                                                                 |
 | DeSmuME Windows (Emulator)       | Not functional            | Not functional at all | Doesn't even start                                                                                          |

-*More platforms will be tested soon.*
+*The game should probably work fine on all platforms, the only thing that can vary is speed/graphical glitches (very unlikely)/ability to save and load.
+More platforms will be tested soon.*

 ## Gameplay: